How much thought do you give the roof over your head? Do you ever think about all the different components that make it weatherproof?

 EXCEPTIONAL Metals started in 2003.
 We were started as a division of Duro-Last Roofing, exclusively supplying metal edge, gutters, and downspouts to the Duro-Last roofing contractors just up until recently.
 We’ve now started to branch out our division and EXCEPTIONAL Metals is now heading to market through distribution in certain areas, and also looking for other contractors besides the Duro-Last contractors.

-Why did you guys ask ZENTX to create these displays?
+Why did you guys ask ZENTX to create these custom displays?
 What challenge did you want to address?

 So, as I mentioned, we’re going to market as EXCEPTIONAL Metals to other contractors and other accounts.
 We’ve got a lot of interest from distribution [stores] in the West Coast.
 So we needed something to put into their showrooms, and we only had little small displays which we knew were going to get lost at the showrooms.
 We decided to come up with a display to show as many products as we could.